intentframe/intentframe/docs/root_demo/root-policy-design.md

 be.
 This also keeps the root demo useful for different agents and future test corpora.

+## Command Shield And RUN_COMMAND

+Most `command_shield` detections and `deny_capabilities` in this root policy are device-boundary or authentication-boundary capabilities.
+They are especially important for `RUN_COMMAND`, because shell commands are the broadest and most dangerous interface.

+They protect against:

+- device control: disk erase, raw device writes, boot changes, kernel, MDM, and security daemon changes
+- trust and network mutation: DNS, hosts files, routes, hostnames, firewalls, certificates, browser security, and time sync
+- access creation: users, admin rights, sudoers, SSH keys, remote login, and tunnels
+- authentication power: keychain, cookies, sessions, private keys, cloud tokens, password-manager data, and process environment or memory
+- irreversible damage: `rm -rf /`, broad deletion, formatting, and destructive obfuscation
+- hidden control or execution: launchd or cron persistence, curl-pipe-shell, reverse shells, and encoded payloads

+This matters more for `RUN_COMMAND` than for normal app actions because `RUN_COMMAND` can express almost any host operation.
+The policy therefore needs strong structural protection before the semantic Guardian reasons about intent.

+The key design choice is: hard-deny device, authentication, and control surfaces;
+semantically judge useful local work.
+That keeps root command execution useful for maintenance while preventing the agent from taking over, weakening, or leaking the machine.

 ## Hard Denies

 Hard denies are used for surfaces that should not be available to autonomous